SoulcodeAgency/vscode-unwanted-extensions/README.md

 }
 ```

+* It supports SemVer ranges
-> The above are all just examples, you should only need to define 1 rule.
+* The above are all just examples, you should only need to define 1 rule
-> However you can feel free to add multiple rules per extension if you need to.
+* However you can feel free to add multiple rules per extension if you need to
-> There will be maximum 1 notification per extension.
+* There will be a maximum of 1 notification per extension
-> If you save it as `.json`, make sure to remove all the comments.
+* If you save it as `.json`, make sure to remove all the comments

 ### 🆕 Logs

-You can check the logs if you need more details, what is happening during the checks: `VSCode->OUTPUT->Unwanted extensions`
+You can check the logs if you need more details, what is happening during the checks: `VSCode -> OUTPUT -> Unwanted extensions`

 ## 🗒️ What does this extension do